 - Air France (three times weekly to Paris),

-- Air Serbia (four times weekly to Belgrade),
+- Air Serbia (five times weekly to Belgrade),

 - Turkish Airlines (three times weekly to Istanbul).